DVLA Photo Guide

 Use this short list to decide whether the current photo is worth continuing with.

-• Download the digital file.
+• Download the digital file only when the preview looks ready.

 Step by step